 Recycling is becoming a more important strategy to reduce restaurant operating cost and waste.
 Here are a few tips that will help you make the best recycling decision for your establishment.

-- Reduce and reuse.
-The first steps to any successful recycling system are to reduce the amount of waste being produced and reuse where you can. » Learn More
+The first steps to any successful recycling system are to reduce the amount of waste being produced and reuse where you can.
+Learn More

-- Use labeled bins for each type of waste.
 Labeled recycling containers help employees and customers know what type of material goes in each container.
-Some even have slotted tops that will only accept a certain type of waste for even easier sorting.>
+Some even have slotted tops that will only accept a certain type of waste for even easier sorting.

 More from Starting a Restaurant Recycling Program...